vitalitylearning2021/interpolationCUDA/index.md

 # Writing CUDA kernels for interpolation

-In this first chapter, the direct use of CUDA for a simple yet common problem like image interpolation is illustrated.
-This will enable us to get familiar with the functions running on the GPU, namely, the *kernel functions*.
-Furthermore, being interpolation very common in technical and scientific applications, the development of parallel interpolation codes permits having a tool that can be reused when needed.
+In this project, we use CUDA for a simple yet common problem like image interpolation and we get familiar with the functions running on the GPU, the *kernel functions*.
+Being interpolation very common in technical and scientific applications, the code permits having a tool that can be reused when needed.
-In this chapter, we will cover the following topics:
+We cover the following topics:

   - Nearest-neighbor interpolation;
   - Linear and bilinear interpolation;
   - CUDA texture memory;
   - Texture filtering;
   - Nearest-neighbor and linear interpolations of a PGM image;
   - Cubic B-spline interpolation;
   - Bicubic B-spline interpolation of a PGM image;
   - Texture lookup;
   - Catmull-Rom interpolation.

-Different common interpolation techniques for PGM images will be presented and implemented with customized CUDA kernels, also using CUDA texture memory.
+Different common interpolation techniques for PGM images are implemented with customized CUDA kernels, also using CUDA texture memory.

 ## Technical requirements